Thank you for using Herd!

 In summary, your data is only used to make your Herd experience better while ensuring overall user well being is being protected.
 We have a legitimate interest in making Herd safe and improving our product features so you keep finding the inspiration and community you want.
 We all benefit when we use your information to:

-- Suggest other people who have similar interests.
-For example, if you are opted into the home category, we may suggest interior designers that you might like.
+- Show other people who have similar interests.
+For example, if you are opted into the home interest, we will show you other people with that interests.

 - Work with law enforcement and keep Herd safe.
 We may get requests for account information from law enforcement authorities like the police or courts.